Gone Too Far

 The Bottom Line

-So why does all of this matter to the average U.S. investor?
+So, why does all of this matter to the average U.S. investor?
 Because this is the type of thinking that exists within an asset class in emerging market bonds (EMB) that has come to make up a decent size of the portfolios of many income seeking investors that are thirsting for yield wherever they can find it.
-And for those investors that hold the iShares JP Morgan USD Emerging Market Bond (EMB) or PowerShares Emerging Market Sovereign Debt Portfolio (PCY), this is the type of activity that is taking place in the same neighborhood of the holdings that make up these income generating products.
+And, for those investors that hold the iShares JP Morgan USD Emerging Market Bond (EMB) or PowerShares Emerging Market Sovereign Debt Portfolio (PCY), this is the type of activity that is taking place in the same neighborhood of the holdings that make up these income generating products.
 To this point, Argentina (ARGT) is the third largest holding in the EMB at 3.9% and the second largest in the PCY at 3.6%.

 But in the end, this is not an Argentina issue but a broader emerging market bond issue.
 For most investors have not been allocated to this asset class to remember the days of the mid to late 1990s or during the financial crisis in the late 2000s, as things got ugly for a while during both of these time periods.
-And while the idea of lending money for 100 years to a country that has struggled to go any longer than 20 years without going into default may seem dandy when the liquidity is flowing, it’s an entirely different ballgame when liquidity has suddenly dried up.
+And, while the idea of lending money for 100 years to a country that has struggled to go any longer than 20 years without going into default may seem dandy when the liquidity is flowing, it’s an entirely different ballgame when liquidity has suddenly dried up.

-And if central bankers ever needed a reason to think that their monetary excesses might have gone too far, the 100 year loan to Argentina last week might be a good poster to put on the conference room wall at the Marriner Eccles building.
+And, if central bankers ever needed a reason to think that their monetary excesses might have gone too far, the 100-year loan to Argentina last week might be a good poster to put on the conference room wall at the Marriner Eccles building.

 DIY Investing Summit 2017 – Special Online Event on June 27-28: Please join us for the Mid-Year DIY Investor Summit coming up soon in late June.
 Seeking Alpha has partnered with Brian Bain from Investor In The Family once again to bring together nine top investors to share their best strategies and investments for finishing strong in 2017.
 I am honored to be taking part in this latest Summit with a group of leading contributors that includes Brad Thomas, Bret Jensen, J Mintzmyer, William Koldus, Mark Hibben, Ian Bezek, Lawrence Fuller and Double Dividend Stocks.